canercetin-randomguy/cmpe211-midterm-review/README.md

 ## Anything related to libraries will not be covered.
+Case studies are also not covered, refer to courses reference book if you want to check them.
 We are taking on-paper exams in the 21st century, do you really think they will allow us to use library?
 Pass everything related to libraries.
 This is totally not a passive-aggressive rant about taking on-paper exams on a slow and obscure as hell language.